-Agriculture: Backbone of Louisiana’s Economy
+Agriculture Is Backbone of Louisiana’s Economy

-The gross farm-gate values of both the animal enterprises and fisheries and wildlife enterprises experienced significant increases in value in 2012, with each experiencing 13-15 percent change from 2011 values.
-Animal enterprises generated an estimated $1.9 billion in gross farm-gate value in 2012.
-Leading the way were the beef cattle and poultry industries, with each experiencing more than 20 percent increases from the previous year.
-Improvements in those two industries were more than enough to offset the reductions seen in the dairy, horses and some of the more minor animal enterprises.
+The 2013 gross farm-gate values of animal enterprises experienced increases of 10 percent from the 2012 values.
+Animal enterprises generated an estimated $2.1 billion in gross farm-gate value in 2013.
+Leading the way were the beef cattle and poultry industries, which experienced 18 and 6 percent increases, respectively, from the previous year.
+For beef cattle, significantly higher cattle prices helped push farm-gate values higher, while expanded production and slightly improved prices were the chief factors in the growth experienced by the poultry industry.
+Improvements in those two industries, with strong showings in the horse and dairy sectors, were more than enough to offset the slight reductions seen in some of the more minor animal enterprises.

 Each new production season has risks associated with commodity prices, trade agreements and higher input costs, as well as uncertainty related to the weather.
 These conditions make the discovery and adoption of new agricultural technology developed by the LSU AgCenter more important than ever to our state’s producers.

-Agriculture is a highly sophisticated segment of the national and world economy; becoming increasingly more so every year.
+Agriculture is a highly sophisticated segment of the national and world economy and is becoming increasingly more so every year.
 That is the reason we at the LSU AgCenter continue to support agriculture and consumers with factual information provided by a well-trained faculty of extension agents, specialists and research scientists.

-William B. Richardson, Chancellor
+William B. Richardson, LSU Vice President for Agriculture